Available Projects

 We consider two problems related to communication between geographically distributed family members.
 First, we examine the problem of supporting peripheral awareness, in order to improve both emotional well-being and awareness of family activity.
 This is based on a field study to determine the role and importance of various peripheral cues in different aspects of everyday activities.
 The results from the study were used to guide the design of our proposed augmented communications environment.
 Second, we consider the choice of mechanism to facilitate the on-demand transition to foreground communication in such an environment.
 The design suggests an expansion of Buxton’s taxonomy of foreground and background interaction technologies to encompass a third class of peripheral communications.

-Disparity from contour for object segmentation with occlusion
+Disparity from Contour for Object Segmentation with Occlusion

-A new disparity-based segmentation method is proposed that explores the static 3D geometry of a background, and produces disparity-embedded object contours which can be used to separate objects via a multi-histogram scheme.
+Disparity from Contour for Object Segmentation with Occlusion A new disparity-based segmentation method is proposed that explores the static 3D geometry of a background, and produces disparity-embedded object contours which can be used to separate objects via a multi-histogram scheme.
 This method does not require identical cameras or frame by frame full stereo reconstruction.
 It has low computational cost and can be applied to various vision applications that require object segmentation as a first step processing.
 The experiment results show that the proposed method is able to segment multiple objects despite occlusions.

 Hierarchical Image Coding and Region of Interest Selection

-We are developing low-complexity hierarchical encoding algorithms that provide modest data reduction at low cost for transmission over computer networks.
+Hierarchical Image Coding and Region of Interest Selection We are developing low-complexity hierarchical encoding algorithms that provide modest data reduction at low cost for transmission over computer networks.
 A key feature is that the encoding is progressive, permitting truncation of the data stream at an arbitrary position with reduction in image quality rather than loss of content.
 On a related theme, we note that transmission of the entire data content of a video stream does not take into account the potentially diverse interests or capabilities of heterogeneous clients nor the relative importance of different components of the scene.
 Assuming operation on a multicast network, the challenge here is to ensure that individual client requests are balanced against overall system constraints, such as total available server bandwidth and limit of multicast channels.
-Our long-term goal is for such region selection to be automated with the assistance of intelligent agents, possibly given some hints from the user, for example, "I'm interested in this person's face" or "follow that object."
+Our long-term goal is for such region selection to be automated with the assistance of intelligent agents, possibly given some hints from the user, for example, “I’m interested in this person’s face” or “follow that object.”

 Interaction Paradigms in a Large Screen Environment

-Virtual interaction metaphors for two-handed control have been studied in the past primarily in terms of speed and efficiency.
+Interaction Paradigms in a Large Screen Environment Virtual interaction metaphors for two-handed control have been studied in the past primarily in terms of speed and efficiency.
 We concentrate our analysis instead on the cognitive effects such metaphors have on users within a large screen environment.
 Based on a series of experiments we determine how best to manage the division of labour between hands in order to minimize conceptual error.
 Empirical evidence suggests that the proficiency of bimanual paradigms, such as toolglasses or pieglasses, varies according to a number of factors, for instance the amount of effort required by the non-preferred hand.

 Parsing and Interpreting Gestures in a Multimodal Virtual Environment

-Human-computer interaction based on the traditional input mode of keyboard and mouse fails to scale to the demands of large immersive environments, where users may be standing and moving about the space.
+Parsing and Interpreting Gestures in a Multimodal Virtual Environment Human-computer interaction based on the traditional input mode of keyboard and mouse fails to scale to the demands of large immersive environments, where users may be standing and moving about the space.
 Instead, we propose a gestural interaction paradigm in which users employ physical gestures to commmunicate their intentions.
 We are developing a framework for the acquisition and parsing of such gestures, using input from either video camera, data glove, or computer mouse (as a prototype).
 The architecture is fully configurable through XML files and uses a common data type in order to facilitate integration with other software components distributed over the network.

 Statistical Multi-Object Tracking

-We are developing a generic object tracker capable of following, in real-time, multiple objects in a dynamic, real-world, possibly cluttered environment, in which lighting levels can change dramatically, for example, a classroom where the instructor walks in front of a projection screen.
-Our tracker uses a combination of movement detection and statistical feature extraction to locate and maintain objects within the camera's field of view.
+Statistical Multi-Object Tracking We are developing a generic object tracker capable of following, in real-time, multiple objects in a dynamic, real-world, possibly cluttered environment, in which lighting levels can change dramatically, for example, a classroom where the instructor walks in front of a projection screen.
+Our tracker uses a combination of movement detection and statistical feature extraction to locate and maintain objects within the camera’s field of view.
 A final step matches the various features found in the current image with the objects previously identified by the system.

 Hand and Fingertip Tracking for Gesture Recognition

-In augmented reality environments, traditional input interfaces such as the keyboard-mouse combination are no longer adequate.
+Hand and Fingertip Tracking for Gesture Recognition In augmented reality environments, traditional input interfaces such as the keyboard-mouse combination are no longer adequate.
 We turn, instead, to gestural language, long an important component of human interaction, employing computer vision techniques to perform hand tracking and gesture recognition.
 Our approach employs edge detection for foreground segmentation and tracks the wrist location with a particle filter.
 Based on the wrist location and orientation, we then determine the positions of the fingertips, exploiting their semi-circular shape by modelling the fingertip extremities as a circular arc.
 The fingertips can be located by looking for maximal responses of a circular Hough transform, applied to the hand boundary image, followed by several heuristic tests to filter out false positives and duplicate detection.

 Stochastic Parsing with Semantic Constraints in Multimodal Interaction

-This project uses typed feature structures and syntactic/semantic constraints to interpret user actions through arbitrary modes such as speech, gesture, and handwriting.
+Stochastic Parsing with Semantic Constraints in Multimodal Interaction This project uses typed feature structures and syntactic/semantic constraints to interpret user actions through arbitrary modes such as speech, gesture, and handwriting.
 To this end we have developed a unique parsing algorithm that takes advantage of this approach to search through partially specified hierarchical descriptions of user activity.
 This algorithm is the core of a larger multimodal framework that can generically incorporate many existing techniques in multimodal interaction such as temporal constraints, prosodic effects, and dialogue management.
 We intend to demonstrate these capabilities in a handful of applications, among them a simple multimodal game and a multimodal map navigation system.

 Parallel Distributed Camera Arrays

-To provide more robust and efficient object tracking for Intelligent Environments, we are working with colleagues to create a set of networked low-cost camera arrays that collectively provide high resolution and large field-of-view image processing capabilities.
+Parallel Distributed Camera Arrays To provide more robust and efficient object tracking for Intelligent Environments, we are working with colleagues to create a set of networked low-cost camera arrays that collectively provide high resolution and large field-of-view image processing capabilities.
 Our approach involves the development of a number of novel technologies, such as smart cameras with on-board reconfigurable image processing and network communication capabilities, techniques for cooperative parallel distributed image processing that are suitable for multi-camera image data, and techniques for reconstruction of arbitrary viewpoints from a network of video cameras viewing a scene.
 Our present efforts are aimed at developing algorithms to support an array of cameras for parallel distributed processing of image sequences.
 This involves synchronized video acquisition, monocular processing of the individual images, stereo processing of nearby pairs, matching and triangulation for depth extraction, and finally, integration of the stereo information from multiple pairs to generate a rich model of the objects.

 Camera Calibration Methods

-We conducted a thorough study investigating the effects of training data quantity, pixel coordinate noise, training data measurement error, and the choice of camera model on camera calibration results.
+Camera Calibration Methods We conducted a thorough study investigating the effects of training data quantity, pixel coordinate noise, training data measurement error, and the choice of camera model on camera calibration results.
 The study includes a detailed comparison of various camera models, in order to determine the relative importance of the various radial and decentering distortion coefficients.
-While Tsai's world-reference based method yielded the most accurate results when trained on data of low measurement error, this, however, is difficult to achieve in practice without an expensive and time-consuming setup.
-In contrast, Zhang's planar calibration method, although sensitive to noise in training data, requires only relative measurements between adjacent calibration points, which can be accomplished accurately with trivial effort, suggesting that in the absence of sophisticated measurement apparatus, this may easily outperform Tsai's method.
+While Tsai’s world-reference based method yielded the most accurate results when trained on data of low measurement error, this, however, is difficult to achieve in practice without an expensive and time-consuming setup.
+In contrast, Zhang’s planar calibration method, although sensitive to noise in training data, requires only relative measurements between adjacent calibration points, which can be accomplished accurately with trivial effort, suggesting that in the absence of sophisticated measurement apparatus, this may easily outperform Tsai’s method.

 Recording Studio that Spans a Continent

-On Saturday September 23, 2000, a jazz group performed in a concert hall at McGill University in Montreal and the recording engineers mixing the 12 channels of audio during the performance were not in a booth at the back of the hall, but rather in a theatre at the University of Southern California in Los Angeles.
+Recording Studio that Spans a Continent On Saturday September 23, 2000, a jazz group performed in a concert hall at McGill University in Montreal and the recording engineers mixing the 12 channels of audio during the performance were not in a booth at the back of the hall, but rather in a theatre at the University of Southern California in Los Angeles.

 Intelligent Classroom Project

-Classroom presentation technology was augmented with sensors, wired to computers for context-sensitive processing.
+Intelligent Classroom Project Classroom presentation technology was augmented with sensors, wired to computers for context-sensitive processing.
 Now, rather than require manual control, the room activates and configures the appropriate equipment automatically, in response to instructor activity.
 For example, when an instructor logs on to the computer, the system infers that a lecture is being started, automatically turns off the lights, lowers the screen, turns on the projector, and switches the projector to computer input.
 The simple act of placing an overhead transparency on the document viewer causes the slide to be displayed and the room lights adjusted to an appropriate level.
 Similarly, audiovisual sources such as the VCR or laptop computer output are displayed automatically in response to activation cues.
 Together, these mechanisms assume the role of skilled operator, taking responsibility for the low-level control of the technology, thereby freeing the instructor to concentrate on the lecture itself, rather than the user interface.

 RoboCup Legged Competition

-From 1999 through 2002, McGill was the only Canadian university and one of only four North American schools to participate in the Sony Legged league of the RoboCup Competition.
-This competition pitted our Sony legged robots against teams from other universities in a "cat-eat-cat" test of artificial intelligence and soccers skills.
+RoboCup Legged Competition From 1999 through 2002, McGill was the only Canadian university and one of only four North American schools to participate in the Sony Legged league of the RoboCup Competition.
+This competition pitted our Sony legged robots against teams from other universities in a “cat-eat-cat” test of artificial intelligence and soccers skills.

 Phidgets Interface

-Based on the work of Greenberg and Fitchett, a project group designed and prototyped an elegant, USB-based I/O system to allow for easy and rapid development of software that interfaces to analog and digital inputs, digital outputs, and stepper motor control.
+Phidgets Interface Based on the work of Greenberg and Fitchett, a project group designed and prototyped an elegant, USB-based I/O system to allow for easy and rapid development of software that interfaces to analog and digital inputs, digital outputs, and stepper motor control.
 The software environment surrounding this system was initially limited to running under Visual Basic on Windows systems but we are now extending the libraries with more advanced graphical capabilities and porting the system to Linux.

 GraffitiBoard